Janil Puthucheary: Political career

 Puthucheary made his political debut in the 2011 general election when he joined a six-member PAP team contesting in Pasir Ris–Punggol GRC.
-After his candidacy was announced, he attracted attention as he had not served national service as new citizens are not required to.
-He was also compared with Chen Show Mao, a foreign-born Workers' Party (WP) candidate who had served national service as a second generation Singapore Permanent Resident.
-In response, Puthucheary said that he had spent the past ten years saving children's lives.
-Low Thia Khiang, the WP chief, called for an amendment to the Constitution to require completion of national service from male political candidates.
+After his candidacy was announced, he attracted attention as he had not served National Service (NS) as new citizens are not required to.
+He was also compared with Chen Show Mao, a Taiwanese-born Workers' Party (WP) candidate who had served NS as a second generation permanent resident (PR).
+In response, Puthucheary said that he had spent the "past ten years saving children's lives."
+Low Thia Khiang, the WP chief, called for an amendment to the Constitution to require completion of NS from male political candidates.
 The PAP team in Pasir Ris–Punggol GRC won with 64.79% of the vote against the Singapore Democratic Alliance.
 Puthucheary thus became an MP representing the Punggol West ward of Pasir Ris–Punggol GRC.

 Puthucheary contested as part of a six-member PAP team in Pasir Ris–Punggol GRC in the 2015 general election and they won with 72.89% of the vote against the Singapore Democratic Alliance.
 On 1 January 2016, he was appointed Minister of State at the Ministry of Communications and Information and Ministry of Education.
 On 1 May 2017, he was promoted to Senior Minister of State at the Ministry of Education and left the Ministry of Communications and Information.
 On 1 May 2018, his appointments were changed to Senior Minister of State at the Ministry of Communications and Information and the Ministry of Transport.
 On 6 June 2019, he was appointed Government Whip.

 During the 2020 general election, Puthucheary contested as part of a five-member PAP team in Pasir Ris–Punggol GRC and they won with 64.16% of the vote against the Singapore Democratic Alliance.
 After the election, Puthucheary switched to representing the Punggol Coast ward of Pasir Ris–Punggol GRC.
 On 27 July 2020, he dropped his appointment as Senior Minister of State at the Ministry of Transport while continuing to serve as Senior Minister of State at the Ministry of Communications and Information.
 In addition, he was appointed Senior Minister of State at the Ministry of Health.
 During the 2025 general election, Puthucheary was part of the newly-created Punggol GRC PAP team led by Deputy Prime Minister Gan Kim Yong.
 The PAP would eventually win with 55.17% of the vote against the Workers' Party team led by Harpreet Singh Nehal.